Mark DeLeone: Chicago Bears

 On January 29, 2019, the Chicago Bears named DeLeone the inside linebackers coach.
 The Bears went 8-8 in 2019 and missed the playoffs.

 Detroit Lions

-In January 2021, the Detroit Lions hired DeLeone as their inside linebacker coach.
-In February 2022, the Lions parted ways with DeLeone after one season.
+On January 28, 2021, the Detroit Lions hired DeLeone as their inside linebacker coach.
+On February 16, 2022, the Lions parted ways with DeLeone after one season.

 Kansas Jayhawks

 In the spring of 2022, DeLeone was hired as a defensive analyst at Kansas.

+Baltimore Ravens

+On January 28, 2025, it was announced that DeLeone would not return to the Baltimore Ravens, having spent one season with the team serving as their inside linebackers coach.

 Personal life

 Mark graduated from the University of Iowa, earning a bachelor's degree in liberal arts & sciences.
 He is the son of the late George DeLeone, who was an assistant coach in college football and the NFL for nearly 50 years.